chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/sedimentation-64-particles/sedimentation-64-particles.rst

 Sedimentation of 64 Particles
 ==============================================================================

-This example aims to introduce the user on how to carry resolved CFD-DEM simulation with a larger number of particles.
+This example aims to introduce the user to resolved CFD-DEM simulations with a larger number of particles.

 .. warning::